masogit/am-browser-doc/docs/features/insight.md

 ## Visible styles
 There are two Visible styles:

-- Public(default):You can only accept admin Graphs.
-- Self:You can edit your Graphs(like add and delete).
+- Public(default):
+    All users, have accessing rights to Insight module, accept a published graphs report called **Overall** from user **Admin**.
+All changes user Admin made for **Overall** graph report will be synchronized for other users.
+- Self:
+    Define your own graphs report.
+AM Browser allows you to attach or remove a graph from report, make a graph to be showed horizontally or vertically, bind two graphs in row and etc.

 ## Display styles

 ![Viewer screen shot](img/insight-base.PNG)

-There are two display styles:
+There are two modes to present report:

+- Flat(default): Displays Graphs on a single page as per designed layout.

-- Enable Carouse: Automatically displays Graphs one by one every 10 seconds.
+- Carouse: Automatically displays Graphs one by one every 10 seconds.

-(If you feel 10 seconds too long ,you can jump to the next graph by clicking on the button below the graph.)
+(If interval of 10 seconds are too long to you, click arrow button switching to next graph manually.)

-- Disable Carousel(default): Displays Graphs on one page as per designed layout.

 >Carousel or not Carousel display the Graphs of the switch category.